 Your owner’s manual should contain more information from the vehicle manufacturer about safe car seat usage and installation, as well as where and how to turn off the front passenger airbags when necessary.

-Is it legal to have a car seat in a single cab truck?
+Is it legal to put a car seat in a single cab truck?

 It is legal in all 50 states to transport your child in a single cab truck.
 However, there are a few simple regulations that must be followed to install and use a car seat in a front seat.